qtc-de/container-arsenal/README.md

 Some common examples include:

 * Hosting a FTP server to provide a payload that can be loaded via XXE.
-* Hosting a SMB share to allow file sharing with a Windows machine.
+* Hosting a SAMBA share to allow file sharing with a Windows machine.
 * Hosting a WebDaV server to allow easy uploads from a remote host.
 * Hosting a ssh server to forward ports via remote port forwarding.
+* Hosting an AJP proxy to connect to *tomcat's JSERV* ports.
 * [...]

-While I'm usually working in a VM with snapshots from a clean state, installing these kind of services feels still wrong.
+While I'm usually working on a VM with snapshots from a clean state, installing these kind of services feels still wrong.
 I always get the feeling that I pollute my machine with stuff that I actually do not want to be on it.

 Docker becomes more and more popular among pentesters.
 To be honest, I think a lot of people overdo it a little bit and when they start to run everything inside a dedicated container.
-However, for the services mentioned above, Docker seems to be ideal to get a easy manageable solution.
+However, for the services mentioned above, Docker seems to be ideal to get an easy manageable solution.

 ### Installation